sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Condition Label** This is a label to identify the experimental condition of the current block of trials.
-It is optional, but it may be useful when sorting the experimental results.
+It is optional, but it may be useful when sorting the experimental results (see :ref:`sec-tabular-results-files`).

 -  **End Command** Here you can write an operating system command (e.g. a bash command on Unix systems or a DOS command on Windows